 A spirit of international openness blossomed at MVA during the 1960’s initiated by the increased numbers of foreign students living on-campus from Japan, Germany, Iraq, and Colombia.
 “With enlarged enrollment, many improvements to buildings and campus, a well-qualified staff and the cold winter almost forgotten, the years ahead loom bright and inviting for the Montverde Academy,” wrote President Roberts in his 1964 annual message to Montverde Academy.
 Organizations continued to grow and succeed by stressing that all students “become responsible citizens of the community.”
 Female-based organizations were also formed on-campus like “Y-Teens,” an organization of almost 20 girls whose mission was to “build the fellowship of women and girls devoted to the task of realizing those ideals of personal and social living… by faith as Christians.”
 Intramural sports options also increased in popularity during the 1960’s with the addition of the sports programs baseball and swimming.
 By 1965, Montverde Academy attendance from outside Florida included students from Venezuela, Virgin Islands, West Indies and American states as far away as New York, Ohio, Tennessee, Texas, Virginia and Washington, DC.
 By 1966, MVA clubs included a Public Speaking club, Band club, Dance club and an all-inclusive student council.

-The Montverde Academy belonged to the Florida High School Activities Association that retained teams competing in track, swimming, and boys J.V. and Varsity Basketball teams, the latter of which was coached by future Head of School Walter L. Stevens that won the regionally respected Lakes and Hills basketball Championship that year.
+The Montverde Academy belonged to the Florida High School Activities Association that retained teams competing in track, swimming, and boys J.V. and Varsity Basketball teams, the latter of which was coached by future Headmaster Walter L. Stevens that won the regionally respected Lakes and Hills basketball Championship that year.
 According to the 1967-1968 Montverde Academy General Catalog, an important objective of MVA faculty was to make sure students maintained an established code of ethics and personal conduct as they continued to “Study, Work, and Play” – even establishing a competitive skating rink on campus for a few years.

 Archival photos of MVA students during the middle to late 1960’s reflect a willingness on behalf of the MVA administration to allow students to be more expressive in their manner of dress and demonstrate how the MVA community had been affected by changes in social norms that effected the personal determinations, styles, and philosophies.
 Male staff and students wore longer hair and thick sideburns – while many women wore straight, long hair or beehive hairstyles with scarves.
 Women are seen in photos wearing jeans and mini-skirts with psychedelic “hippie- flower power” designs inspired by the European fashions worn by contemporary rock musicians such as Janis Joplin, Elvis Presley, The Beatles, and Rolling Stones.

-The St. Valentines’ Dance/Sweetheart and Valentine Court, the Halloween Dance, and the Miss Montverde Academy Pageant (a very popular and long standing campus competition lasting many years until its demise in 1975) were very popular events on campus.
-There were also many additional clubs added during the decade including the Bible Club, the Spanish Club, the Knitting Club, Psychology club, Chess Club, Nature Club (that cultivated an interest in ecology), and International Relations Club (that compared conflicts, economies, and people of foreign countries).
+The St. Valentines’ Dance/Sweetheart and Valentine Court, the Halloween Dance, and the Miss Montverde Academy Pageant (a very popular and long-standing campus competition lasting many years until its demise in 1975) were very popular events on campus.
+There were also many additional clubs added during the decade including the Bible Club, the Spanish Club, the Knitting Club, Psychology Club, Chess Club, Nature Club (that cultivated an interest in ecology), and International Relations Club (that compared conflicts, economies, and people of foreign countries).
 MVA also developed new and important relationships with local Florida commerce and regional business support networks and joined in various partnership events with advertisers like Orlando’s Biggers, Patterson & Parke Advertising and CPI (Central Purchasing, Inc.), and First National Bank, Maryland Fried Chicken, Pepsi-Cola, Winter Garden Lumber Co. and Winter Garden Inn from nearby Winter Garden, Florida.
 These relationships helped establish financial support for yearbook activity, public outreach, sports and Alumni events.